AdithyaDVarma/amfoss-tasks/task-07/README.md

  Then I think a decision (for me it was stupid) to reinstall both Go and VS.
  When I did that not even a single code worked and everytime it was showing me compilor error or package not found etc

+ The photo I shared was the best I could do in my limited time.